l33tname/blog/_posts/2013-11-24-Publish-with-Github.md

 cd /home/username/blog/ && git pull
 </pre>

-And with the [post-receive git hook]({% post_url 2013-5-15-jekyll-1.0 %}) in place the site will get rebuilt after the pull.
+And with the [post-receive git hook]({% post_url 2013-5-15-jekyll-1.0 %}) in place the site will get rebuilt after a push.
+Since I use pull to update my repository, I need to rename it to post-merge.